LauraIkic/Trading-platform/README.md

 # Cryptocurrency Trading Platform

-A Java Spring-based cryptocurrency trading platform that allows users to sign up, log in, and place orders for cryptocurrency transactions.
-The system uses JWT for secure authentication, stores user data in a MySQL database, and integrates real-time cryptocurrency data fetched from the Gecko API.
+This project is a Java Spring-based cryptocurrency trading platform that enables users to sign up, log in, and execute cryptocurrency transactions.
+It employs JWT (JSON Web Tokens) for secure authentication, with user data stored in a MySQL database.
+Real-time cryptocurrency market data is seamlessly integrated from the Gecko API.
+This repository focuses on user management, while the crypto-marketplace project functions as a microservice, responsible for fetching cryptocurrency data and handling order processing.

 ## Features